 hear cuco and clairo's dreamy duet about a dying love

-The two teens talk finding viral fame, unexpected influences, and the importance of collaboration.
+As the two artists drop 'Drown,' they talk finding viral fame, unexpected influences, and the importance of collaboration.

 Photograpy Kayla Reefer

-“Artists have been recording music in their bedrooms for decades but their music was never labeled bedroom pop,” Claire says of her mixed feelings about the bedroom pop genre.
+“Artists have been recording music in their bedrooms for decades but their music was never labeled ‘bedroom pop,’” Claire says of her mixed feelings about the bedroom pop genre.
 “It’s not a new thing.”
 But at the same time, she adds, it has led to friendships both and online and IRL.
 Omar and Claire agree that the the Soundcloud scene fosters a sense of community and collaboration amongst young artists, and that it’s this, rather than the potential for viral fame, that they love about making music today.
 “I’ve collaborated with people I never would have met if it wasn’t for Soundcloud,” Claire says.
-She says, having recently dropped the disco banger Better with Liverpool producer SG Lewis after meeting online and bonding during a writing session in LA.
+She says recently dropped the disco banger “Better” with Liverpool producer SG Lewis after bonding during a writing session in LA.